 Examples of expenses that can be carried forward include:

-- Tuition amounts can be transferred to spouse/partner, parents, and grandparents if you do not need them and do not want to carry them forward.
+- Tuition: These amounts can also be transferred to your spouse/partner, parents or grandparents if you do not need them and do not want to carry them forward.
 There is a $5,000 limit on the amount that you can transfer.
-The difference should always be carried over.
+The difference can be carried over.

 - Note: Eligible tuition fees do not include student association fees, transportation and parking, meals and lodging and books.